 Calisthenics are far more popular in other countries, like Russia or the United States, where you will find a lot of good outdoor training courses.
+Working out is every day life, as you can see in this Street Workout video from Ukraine.
 In Germany this is unfortunately not the case.
 Most German cities don’t provide good outdoor training courses, and if they do, the height of bars is more fitted for children.

 But with creativity you’ll always find a solution.
 If prisoners can train Calisthenics in their small cells, you should find ways to train without a perfect training course.
 You can pull up to branches of trees or fences, dip on handrails or bicycle stands.
 I for example found a playground nearby with decent bars.
 Not high enough to hang with my legs stretched, but I can train.
 Additionally I bought a Doorway Pull-Up Bar and Dip Bars, because I got tired of using two chairs for Dips.

 Build Muscle, Endurance and Strength

 One thing you read all over the internet is the question if it is possible to gain muscles with Calisthenics.
 The answer is yes.
 It may be harder as with weight training, but your physique will be more balanced and you will be a lot stronger.
 There is no value in training arms like Popeye or focus just on a Sixpack.
 With Calisthenics you can improve your strength, endurance and build muscles.

 You can find a lot of articles on this topic on the internet, but as a general rule you need to do low repetitions, multiple sets, do them slow and reduce rest time.

 Finding resources on how to do the movements is an easy task.
 YouTube is filled with videos on how to do anything.
 And these channels provide regular motivation.
 Some of these persons or groups are like superstars.
 Frank Medrano, a vegan athlete has over half a million followers.